 The previous step told us where to look for insight.
 This stage is about how we can go about finding the insight and gain a sound understanding of the root cause behind the marketing challenge.

-Whilst facts related to the business, market and/ or product/ service are all extremely valuable, there’s often an audience-centric element at the core of the challenge.
-This requires us to consider what we need the target audience to think or do differently what may be preventing that desired change in behaviour from happening.
+Whilst facts related to the business, market, and/ or product/ service are all extremely valuable, there’s often an audience-centric element at the core of the challenge.
+This requires us to consider what we need the target audience to think or do differently what may be preventing that desired change in behavior from happening.
 We need to be able to complete the following:

 The customer currently ____ but we need them to ____.
 They currently won’t / can’t because ______.

 So how do we get to the bottom of this puzzle and identify the marketing challenge?
 Through a combination of curiosity, precise questioning, and perseverance.
 Ask ‘why’ and keep going until you reach a satisfactory answer.
 For example: “Why are we behind our monthly sales target?”:

 - Why?
 “Because our social campaigns are not resonating with the audience”

 - Why?
 “Because very few people are engaging (commenting, liking, sharing) with the content

 - Why?
 “Because the product is not relevant to them”